NekoYellow/lamlog/README.md

-# ProInferre
+# $\lambda$Log

-**ProInferre** is a Prolog-like logic programming language implemented in Racket.
+**LambdaLog** is a Prolog-like logic programming language implemented in Racket.
 It supports facts, rules, and queries based on term unification and backward chaining resolution.
-ProInferre can be used interactively via a REPL or execute a script containing logical clauses and queries.
+LambdaLog can be used interactively via a REPL or execute a script containing logical clauses and queries.

 ## Features